 The public has historically used an existing beach access across Hammonds Meadows.
-However, a severe drop-off prohibited access at the end of the legal easement.
+However, a severe drop-off along a seawall prohibited access at the end of the legal easement.
 This CREF grant provided for the installation of permanent stairs atop the seawall to the beach.
 The Community Services Department completed the stairs in July of 1997.